 If you’re buying your coffee beans from coffee roasters, or from speciality coffee websites or subscriptions, then you can skip past this section, as I’d be preaching to the converted.

-If, nevertheless, you’re reading this and you usually pick up your coffee beans from a supermarket, or you buy them from a large online retailer, then you might benefit from reading this section of the article.
+If, but, you’re reading this and you usually pick up your coffee beans from a supermarket, or you buy them from a large online retailer, then you might benefit from reading this section of the article.

 The second wave of coffee started in the 70s, when firms like Starbucks tapped into a new developing coffee culture.
-Second wave coffee was a lot more about the experience, that it was about the coffee itself, and the third wave of coffee came about in the 80’s beginning out as an exceptionally small niche of people who were a lot more interested in the coffee beans themselves rather than the coffee culture.
+Second wave coffee was a lot more about the experience, that it was about the coffee itself, and the third wave of coffee came about in the 80’s starting out as an exceptionally small niche of people who were a lot more interested in the coffee beans themselves quite than the coffee culture.

 The third wave of coffee is all about the quality of the coffee beans.
 The beans produced for this market aren’t priced by the market, they’re priced by cup quality, and this allows coffee farmers to make quality led decisions rather than price lead decisions.
 Where the coffee is grown, the varietals chosen, hand picking vs mechanical picking, and the processing methods used are all picked with one thing in mind, cup quality.

-The Espresso Machine
+The Espresso coffee Machine

 My favourite choices at the entry level: